Stonewall (1995 film): Plot

 At a Mattachine meeting, Matty is disgusted by the guest speaker, a psychiatrist who discourses on the then-current disease model of homosexuality, and leaves.
 After the meeting Burt, Ethan and Matty argue about it on their way to meet with a reporter and photographer from the Village Voice newspaper.
 The group stages a "sip-in," trying to illustrate discriminatory alcohol service laws by being refused service but no one refuses to serve them until they go to Stonewall.
 At the bar La Miranda and Ethan meet and Ethan treats her mockingly.
 La Miranda realizes that Matty hasn't told his Mattachine friends about her and storms out.
 Matty follows and they argue about La Miranda's refusal to conform and Matty's feeling the need to be with more masculine men.
 Matty seeks out Ethan and they begin an affair.

 Vinnie points out a clinic he calls the "Palace of Dreams" and tells Bostonia that he wants her to have sex reassignment surgery so that they can marry, but she is opposed to the idea.

 Following the Philadelphia picket, Ethan takes Matty to Fire Island.
 Given the choice between Ethan's acceptance of discrimination and La Miranda's defiance, Matty chooses La Miranda and they reconcile.

 It is the day of Judy Garland's death.
 Bostonia watches the television coverage.
 To cheer her up, Vinnie takes her out in full drag in public for the first time.
-They have ice cream at a fancy restaurant, their open affection drawing disapproving stares and are asked to leave by the manager.
+They have ice cream at a fancy restaurant, their open affection drawing disapproving stares, and they are asked to leave by the manager.

 As they wake up together the next morning, Vinnie asks Bostonia if he's ever told her that he loves her.
 She says no. Vinnie suddenly commits suicide with a bullet through the head and Bostonia becomes hysterical.
 Vinnie has left her a large amount of cash and scrawled "I LOVE YOU" on a mirror in lipstick.

 That night at Stonewall there's another raid.
 Several of the queens are arrested, including Bostonia.
 She smashes a police officer in the face and is attacked by other cops.
-When other queens fight back, touching off the riots that would mark the beginning of the gay community's militant advocacy movement for its rights.
+Then other queens fight back, touching off the riots that marked the beginning of the gay community's militant advocacy movement for its rights.